atoy40/meteor-accounts-ldap-profile/README.md

 * **url** and **base** are mandatory
 * ldapjs connexion parameters **timeout** and **connectTimeout** can be used
 * to bind anonymous, set **bindDn** and **bindSecret** to empty string
-* **skipBindError** to true will skip bind error and don't throw error.
-Default is false.
 * **filter** allow you to specify the search filter. all instances of %uid will be replaced.
 Default is "(uid=%uid)"
 * default **scope** is "one" (can be "base", "one" and "tree")
 * default **nameAttribute** is displayName, fallback to uid if not found